1. Object Oriented Programming in Java

 1.36.
 Polymorphism through Interfaces

-· Interfaces provide another kind of polymorphism in Java.
+Interfaces provide another kind of

-• An object implementing an interface can be assigned to a reference variable typed to the interface.
+- An object implementing an interface can be assigned to a reference variable typed to the interface.

-o For example, if Circle implements the Shape interface:
+For example, if Circle implements

 Shape s = new Circle(2);

-o Or you could define a method with an interface type for a parameter:
+Or you could define a method with

 o public class ShapePrinter {